Tsukamotoshio/SumisoraOMR/THIRD_PARTY_NOTICES.md

 - Note: Used as the GUI framework for the desktop application.

 ## PyMuPDF (fitz)
+- Version: `>=1.24.0`
 - License: AGPL-3.0 (free tier) / commercial
 - Upstream: <https://github.com/pymupdf/PyMuPDF>
-- Note: Used for in-memory PDF page rendering in the preview and magnifier components.
-Invoked only at runtime; not bundled.
+- Note: Used for PDF page rendering and preview in the packaged application.
+Bundled into the distributed executable when shipping PDF input support.
 ---

 ## Important note